5 min read

 We'd downed half the bottle in our hotel room before taking to the streets to find Mac an identical Don-Johnson-style leather jacket in the bazaar, gulping down the remainder of our curious serum as we sheepishly greeted the downtown date vendors and the mid-morning mosque-goers, stopping for two lashings of Bedouin coffee boiled over hot sand and two more lashings from Allah as he omnipotently watched our morning revelry.

-I'd been in Amman for weeks now, and I had divided my energy between working, writing, exploring and developing a love affair with the numerous falafel joints that peppered that harsh, stifling city.
+I'd been in Amman for weeks, and I'd divided my energy between working, writing, exploring, and developing a love affair with the numerous falafel joints that peppered that harsh, stifling city.
 The hummus was unfathomably good, a bag of 10 fresh falafels cost a euro, and tourists avoided my battered streetside dens like the plague.
 Heaven.

 As all self-respecting cartographers know, Jordan is as close as you can get to Arabia without entering Saudi.
 You can just taste the patriarchy, the absolute, feverish power of religious zeal, a society held firmly in the grip of a state inextricably woven in with archaic dogma and conservatism.